MicrosoftLearning/SC-5003_Information-protection-and-Data-Loss-Prevention/Instructions/Labs/LAB_Ex00_Lab_Setup.md

 ## Task – Enable Audit in the Microsoft Purview portal

 In this task, you'll enable Audit in the Microsoft Purview portal to monitor portal activities.

-For the exercises in these labs, Audit is needed to create an auto-labeling policy.
+1. Log into Client 1 VM (SC-401-CL1) with the **Admin** account.

+1. Open Microsoft Edge.

+1. In **Microsoft Edge**, navigate to `https://purview.microsoft.com` and sign in as **MOD Administrator**, `admin@WWLxZZZZZZ.onmicrosoft.com` (where ZZZZZZ is your unique tenant prefix provided by your lab hosting provider).
+Admin's password should be provided by your lab hosting provider.

-1. In Microsoft Edge, navigate to the Microsoft Purview portal, `https://purview.microsoft.com`, and log in as a user with **Global Administrator** rights.
+1. In Microsoft Edge, navigate to the Microsoft Purview portal, `https://purview.microsoft.com`, and log in.

 1. A message about the new Microsoft Purview portal will appear on the screen.
-Select the option to agree with the terms of data flow disclosure and the privacy statement, then select **Try now**.
+Select **Get started** to access the new portal.

     ![Screenshot showing the Welcome to the new Microsoft Purview portal screen.](../Media/welcome-purview-portal.png)